Frittata is Flexible and Forgiving

 - Parmesan cheese

-- Mexican pork chorizo (Cacique is my favorite brand) or use breakfast sausage-regular or plant-based
+- Optional to use meat – my family loves it with Mexican pork chorizo (Cacique is my favorite brand) or use breakfast sausage-regular or plant-based

-- The cooktop and broiler method is my favorite because the broiler gives that beautiful golden brown finish to the top.
+- A frittata begins on the stovetop by sauteing vegetables in the pan and pouring the egg mixture over the top.
+The second step is to finish the eggs in the broiler for a beautiful golden brown finish to the top.
 However, it can be tricky because one minute is too long, and you will have a charred top.

-- Another option is the cooktop and oven method for anyone that does not have a broiler or is nervous about using one.
+- Another option is the complete the first step on the cooktop and finishes in the oven for anyone that does not have a broiler or is nervous about using one.
 The recipe below provides these options.

 Can Frittata Be Made Ahead?

-You can make the frittata recipe ahead, leave it in the pan on the counter for up to one hour and serve at room temperature.
-Another option is to make earlier but warm it on the stovetop for a few minutes to warm it.
+You can make this Lazy Egg Frittata recipe ahead and leave it in the pan on the counter for up to one hour to serve at room temperature.
+Another option is to make earlier but warm it on the stovetop for a few minutes.

-If made ahead longer than one hour, bring to room temperature and store covered in the refrigerator—either heat on the stove or individual piece in the microwave.
+If made ahead longer than one hour, bring to room temperature and store covered in the refrigerator—either heat on the stove or individual pieces in the microwave.